 Lifelong Learning Plan

-Somewhat similar to the HBP (see Section 2), taxpayers can make tax-free withdrawals from their RRSPs (other than a locked-in RRSP or retirement account) to finance full-time education for themselves or their spouses.
+Somewhat similar to the HBP (see Section 2), taxpayers can make tax-free withdrawals from their RRSPs (other than a locked-in RRSP or an IPP) to finance full-time education for themselves or their spouses.
 An eligible training program must last at least three months at an accredited institution.
 A disabled student who is registered part-time is also eligible.

 Even though only one spouse is going back to school, both spouses may withdraw amounts from their RRSP as part of the Lifelong Learning Plan.